Bartholomey/the_lake_redoubt/julija/23_chapter_twenty-three.md

 ...

 Be that as it may, now that Julija is gone, I have no desire to talk about her hands anymore.
-It’s a bleak Novembre day.
+It’s a bleak November day.

 **174**